Compare how families affect work life and how work life affects families.

 - How can leadership skills be integrated into the family and the workplace?

-- How can an individual’s management skills be integrated into the family and into the workplace?
+- How can an individual’s management skills be integrated into the family as well as the workplace?

-- What management skills does one need to minimize the effects of family life on work and the effects of work on family life?
+- What management skills minimize negative effects of family life on work and the effects of work on family life?

-- What resources can help one determine his/her values toward work and families?
+- How does one determine priorities toward work and families?

 Related Standards of Learning